 It could be that your gardener does have some temporary right to be in the U.S.; perhaps a student or other visa, or a work permit based on TPS, or what’s called “deferred action” status.
 In such a case, you could be of help – though the gardener’s legal status would either have to last several years, or the gardener would have to be willing to leave the U.S. for a stretch of time before returning, in order to successfully conclude the green card application process.

 Here’s an overview of what you would be signing up for, procedurally.
 To sponsor a gardener for a green card, you would need to complete a process known as Labor Certification or PERM.
 As the first step toward PERM approval, you’d need to place job advertisements for the gardener position, and interview any applicants who responded to the ads.
-Next, you would have to be able to disqualify all the applicants (other than your chosen one) for job-related reasons and then confirm with the U.S. Department of Labor (DOL) that no qualified U.S. workers applied for the job.
+Next, you would have to be able to disqualify all the applicants (other than your chosen one) for job-related reasons and then confirm with the U.S. Department of Labor (DOL) that no U.S. applicants were available, qualified, and willing to do the job.
 (For pointers on interviewing PERM applicants, please see “Employers' Responsibilities When Reviewing Resumes for PERM.”)

 The DOL classifies a gardener position as a “nonprofessional” occupation, because a person does not need a bachelor’s degree to perform the required duties.
 See “Employers' PERM Recruitment Responsibilities When Hiring Nonprofessional Workers” for what this classification means for the sponsorship process.